terrytaylorbonn/terrytaylorbonn.github.io/0-demo.markdown

 - 2 The “artificial intelligence” hack (the TF half of an LLM)
 - 3 Google: “what does it mean to hack something together?”
 - 4 The hack in detail: Astounding engineering (GPT-3 transformer (TF))
-- 5 The Ziptie AI site evolution
+- 5 Ziptie AI site evolution

 <br>